OscarCookeAbbott/Savant/readme.md

-# Savant - Simple, Smart Reactivity
+# Savant

+> The simple, smart framework

 Savant is a tiny, zero-dependency, pure-TypeScript and pure-DOM framework for reactive web development.